 Complementing an existing mature tree belt to the north and east, the landscape design features a wildlife pond and other features to support biodiversity, with a range of secure green spaces in which the pupils can experience and learn about different ecologies.

-The design of the building and its landscape anticipates its expansion from a single to a two-form entry facility – this will be achieved economically and with minimal disruption to the school’s operation.
+The design of the building and its landscape anticipates its expansion from a single to a two-form entry facility – this was achieved economically and with minimal disruption to the school’s operation in 2023.
 The emphasis upon future-proofing is also reflected in the low-energy approach to the building’s construction and operation, and in its design using a 3D BIM (Building Information Modelling) environment.

 The design concept combines a simplicity and economy of form with a clear and strong identity.
 A composition of volumes on a simple 'L' shaped plan contains and gives expression to the different functional spaces in the building.